 - Why it is: This could be your entrance into the workforce, so no matter what the job, make this interview matter!

 - How to Succeed: Maintain your motivation and optimism, and always project a professional demeanor.
 Perform sufficient research about the company and industry that you are attempting to enter so you come prepared with facts and figures.
-Additionally, you should ask the recruiter the time frame that you may expect to hear from them, especially if you've been interviewing and not receiving call backs.
+Additionally, you should ask the recruiter the timeframe that you may expect to hear from them, especially if you've been interviewed and are not receiving call backs.

 - Panel Interviews